houseabsolute/precious/README.md

 and stderr output.

 By default, precious treats _any_ output to stderr as an error in the command (as opposed to a linting failure).
-You can use the `ignore_stderr` to specify one or more regexes for allowed stderr output.
+You can use the `ignore-stderr` to specify one or more regexes for allowed stderr output.

 In addition, you can see all stdout and stderr output from a command by running precious in